Simplicial Homology of Random Configurations: First order moments

 \section{First order moments}

-For the remainder of the paper, $\omega$ is a realization of a Poisson point process on the torus $\mathbb{T}_a^d$, and $\mathcal C_{\epsilon}(\omega)$ is the \u{C}ech complex associated with $\epsilon<a/4$.
+Let $\omega$ denote a generic realization of a Poisson point process on the torus $\mathbb{T}_a^d$ and $\mathcal C_{\epsilon}(\omega)$ the associated \u{C}ech complex with $\epsilon<a/4$.
 A Poisson process in $\R^d$ of intensity $\lambda$ dilated by a factor $\alpha$ is a Poisson process of intensity $\lambda \alpha^{-d}$.
 Hence, statistically, the homological properties of a Poisson process of intensity $\lambda$, inside a torus of length $a$ with ball sizes $\epsilon$ are the same as that of a Poisson process of intensity $\lambda \alpha^{-d}$, inside a torus of length $\alpha a$ with ball sizes $\alpha \epsilon$.
-Thus there are only two degrees of liberty among $\lambda$, $a$, and $\epsilon$.
+Thus there are only two degrees of freedom among $\lambda$, $a$, and $\epsilon$.
 For instance, we can set $a=1$ and the general results are obtained by a multiplication of magnitude $a^d$.
 Strictly speaking, Betti numbers, Euler characteristic and number of $k$-simplices are functions of $\mathcal C_{\epsilon}(\omega)$ but we will skip this dependence for the sake of notations.
 We also define $N_k$ as the number of $(k-1)$-simplices.

 In this section, we evaluate the mean of the number of $(k-1)$-simplices $\E{N_k}$ and the mean of the Euler characteristic $\E{\chi}$.
 We introduce some notations.
 Let